wlandau/parallelRemake/README.md

 )
 ```

-Then, I create a Makefile to run them in parallel.
+Then, I create an overarching Makefile to endocode the workflow.

 ```
 write_workflow(stages)